 * AIS for SAR Aircraft and Limited Base Stations are still under development at IALA and/or IEC.

 Specifications or behaviour in the tables are subject to changes that may arise during further development.
 These will be incorporated in future revisions of this guideline.

-Notes

-4. The limitation is for messages 6, 8, 12 & 14.

-5. The development of AIS Repeater Stations is on going within IEC and the limitation on the maximum number of slots per frame is yet to be determined.

 Data Broadcast by AIS station type